National Science Foundation.

 Start Supplemental Information

-The National Science Foundation, as directed by the Antarctic Conservation Act of 1978 (Pub.
-L. 95-541), as amended by the Antarctic Science, Tourism and Conservation Act of 1996, has developed regulations for the establishment of a permit system for various activities in Antarctica and designation of certain animals and certain geographic areas a requiring special protection.
-The regulations establish such a permit system to designate Antarctic Specially Protected Areas.
+The National Science Foundation (NSF), as directed by the Antarctic Conservation Act of 1978 (Pub.
+L. 95-541, 45 CFR part 670), as amended by the Antarctic Science, Tourism and Conservation Act of 1996, has developed regulations for the establishment of a permit system for various activities in Antarctica and designation of certain animals and certain geographic areas a requiring special protection.

 End Supplemental Information